Standing Alone in Sanmachi Suji at Dawn: A Takayama Story

 The Miyagawa Morning Market starts at 6 AM and wraps up by noon.
 By 10 AM the tour groups arrive.
 At 7 AM, it's local grandmothers behind folding tables, selling homemade pickles, dried mushrooms, miso paste, and sarubobo — red fabric charm dolls that are Takayama's thing.

-I bought a bag of pickled mountain vegetables for JPY 400 and a sarubobo for JPY 800.
-The grandmother who sold me the pickles pointed at the bag and said something in Japanese that I didn't understand but took as strong approval of my purchase.
+A bag of pickled mountain vegetables runs JPY 400 and a sarubobo JPY 800.
+Buy the pickles and the grandmother behind the table may point at the bag and say something in Japanese you can't quite parse but can read as strong approval.

-Across the river, the mountains were just catching the first light.
-The water was clear enough to see the stones on the bottom.
+Across the river, the mountains are just catching the first light.
+The water runs clear enough to count the stones on the bottom.

 Hida Beef at 11 AM

 Two pieces: JPY 800.
-The beef was seared on the outside, raw in the center, placed on a crispy rice cracker with a dot of wasabi and soy.
-The fat dissolved on contact with my tongue.
-The texture was — I'm going to use the word "silky" and I don't care if it sounds dramatic because it was.
+The beef is seared on the outside, raw in the center, set on a crispy rice cracker with a dot of wasabi and soy.
+The fat dissolves on contact.
+The texture is — call it "silky," and let it sound dramatic, because it earns the word.

 Hida beef is one of Japan's top four wagyu brands.
 Locals will tell you it's better than Kobe because the cattle are raised in mountain pastures with clean water and cold air.
-I'm not qualified to compare, but I will say this: the JPY 800 beef sushi from a Takayama street vendor was better than the JPY 5,000 wagyu I had at a Tokyo restaurant two days earlier.
+Compare it yourself, but know this: the JPY 800 beef sushi from a Takayama street vendor can outshine the JPY 5,000 wagyu plated in a Tokyo dining room.

 The Government Building with Torture Devices